hiulit/cross-compile-godot-raspberry-pi/README.md

 # Types of Godot binaries to transfer (separated by blank spaces).
 # Binary type/s: "editor export-template headless server".
 binaries = ""

+# Transfer a pack of all the binaries of the same Godot version and the same Raspberry Pi version
+# instead of transfering each binary separately.
+# Only use it if you previously used the "--pack" option when compiling the binaries.
+# Option: "yes".
+pack = "yes"
 ```

 ## 🗒️ Changelog